jbuchermn/simplix/README.md

 Simplix - hacky and simple linux distro for embedded using Nix
 ==============================================

-Done:
+Status:
-- Get WiFi and networking running
+- Basic system with WiFi and SSH on ARM / RISC-V
-- Try to build distro using nix on host

 Next steps:
+- WiFi on BPI-M2ZERO
+- SSL curl no longer works?

-- withHost should mean enough packages to build nix (therefore - relocate nix store)
+- withHost should include nix (either provide a proper setup, or allow nix to be installed via script)

-- Boot qemu on ARM
-- Boot BPI M2 ZERO
+- root password and wpa_passphrase
+- Clean up
+    - Move rootfs from cat EOT >> file to actually having the files in repo
+    - Allow contract between package.nix and rootfs.nix, minimize "script injection"

 - Simple status display using gpio leds
 - Create common nix for kernel / u-boot - or use nixpkgs version
 - Adjust partition sizes
-- Allow only changing certain parts in make.sh
+- Allow only changing certain parts in make.sh by flags
+    - [m]ount
+    - [b]ootfs
+    - [B]ootloader
+    - [r]ootfs (inc. home, secrets)
+- Swap
 - Optimize kernel size (specifically qemu)

 Ideas / Notes:
 - Have an eye on kernel version (nix headers / glibc v. manually compiled kernel)
-- Get minimal self-hosting linux running
-- Test hw acceleration and other D1 features
+- Test hw acceleration and other D1 / H3 / ... features
 - OTA updates of the root fs (maybe bluetooth) + get logs